Certora/Documentation/docs/prover/cli/conf-file-api.md

 ```
 The values in the map depend on the type of arguments:

-* The input files in the CLI API will be stored as list under the key `files`
+* The input files in the CLI API will be stored as a list under the key `files`.
+For example,

     ```
     certoraRun example.sol  ...